schlauerlauer/alertmanager-webhook-signal/README.md

 This is useful if you already have the [signal-cli from bbernhard](https://github.com/bbernhard/signal-cli-rest-api) running as a [Home-Assistant notifier](https://www.home-assistant.io/integrations/signal_messenger/) for example.

+Use a prometheus label `recipients` to specify where you want the signal message to be send

 It now supports alert webhooks from Grafana aswell, including a preview graph image!

 ![grafana](media/grafana.png)